Bellatrix23/Bellatrix23/README.md

 # 🌟 Welcome to Zoë Bell's GitHub! 🌟

-Hello there! 👋 I'm Zoë Bell, a 26-year-old adventure-seeker diving into the thrilling world of Full Stack Web & Software Engineering, all thanks to the amazing team at HyperionDev.
-With a B.Com degree in Information Management tucked under my belt, I'm here to sprinkle a bit of code magic into the tech universe. ✨
+Hello there! 👋 I'm Zoë Bell, a **Junior Full Stack Web & Software Engineer**, graduated from the dynamic program at HyperionDev.
+With a B.Com degree in Information Management and a passion for tech, I'm ready to make waves in the world of development, one line of code at a time. ✨

 ## About Me 📚

-- **Studying:** Full Stack Web & Software Engineering @ HyperionDev
+- **Graduated:** Full Stack Web & Software Engineering @ HyperionDev
 - **Degree:** B.Com in Information Management
 - **Passion:** Turning coffee ☕ into code 🖥️
+- **Stack Expertise:** MERN Stack (MongoDB, Express, React, Node.js), along with Laravel for backend magic.

 ## What You'll Find Here 🕵️‍♀️

-On this GitHub adventure, you'll stumble upon a delightful mix of projects ranging from web apps to software solutions.
-Here’s a sneak peek:
+Here in my GitHub repos, you’ll discover an exciting variety of projects showcasing my skills in both web and software engineering.
+Expect to find:

-- **Web Development Wonders:** HTML, CSS, JavaScript, React – you name it, I’m on it!
+- **Frontend Wizardry:** HTML, CSS, JavaScript, React – building clean, responsive user interfaces.
-- **Backend Brilliance:** Python, Node.js, databases – making the magic happen behind the scenes.
+- **Backend Mastery:** PHP, Node.js, Python – bringing the logic and structure behind the scenes.
-- **Projects:** Fun, innovative, and sometimes a bit oddball.
+- **Databases & APIs:** MongoDB, SQL, JSON, APIs – organizing data and making it flow seamlessly.

 ## My Coding Journey 🚀

-I’ve always believed that learning should be fun and full of curiosity.
-That's why my projects often have a sprinkle of humor and a dash of creativity.
-I'm passionate about clean code, innovative solutions, and, most importantly, making tech accessible and enjoyable for everyone!
+I’ve always approached coding with creativity and curiosity.
+My projects reflect that philosophy, combining clean, efficient code with fun and accessible solutions.
+I'm passionate about innovative tech, tackling real-world problems, and, most importantly, sharing the joy of learning.

+## Skills & Technologies 🛠️

+- **Languages:** JavaScript, Java, PHP, HTML, CSS, Python
+- **Frameworks & Tools:** React, Node.js, Laravel, MongoDB, SQL, JSON, APIs, NPM
+- **Version Control:** Git & GitHub

 ## How to Reach Me 🌐

-Feel free to connect with me – I love meeting new people.
+I love connecting with other tech enthusiasts!
+Let’s chat and collaborate:

 - **Email:** [zoesamanthabell@gmail.com](mailto:zoesamanthabell@gmail.com)
 - **LinkedIn:** [Zoë Bell on LinkedIn](www.linkedin.com/in/zoë-samantha-bell-362732176)

 ## Fun Facts 🌈

-- 🌟 **Favorite Code Editor:** VSCode, hands down.
+- 🌟 **Favorite Stack:** MERN (MongoDB, Express, React, Node.js)
-- 🎨 **Hobbies:** Drawing, hiking, and finding the best coffee spots.
+- 🎨 **Hobbies:** Reading, gaming, painting, knitting, skateboarding, hiking, and discovering Cape Town’s best coffee spots.
-- 🐱 **Pets:** 4 mischievous cats named Hamilton, Hayden, Hendrick & Hamish who think they're helping me code.
+- 🐱 **Pets:** I have 4 mischievous cats (Hamilton, Hayden, Hendrick & Hamish) who think they're helping me code by napping on my keyboard.

-## Let's Build Something Awesome Together! 💻✨
+## Let’s Build Something Awesome Together! 💻✨

-Whether you’re here to browse, collaborate, or just say hi, I'm thrilled to have you!
-Dive into my repositories, explore the code, and don't hesitate to reach out.
-The world of tech is vast and exciting, and I can’t wait to see where this journey takes us.
+Whether you’re here to browse through code, collaborate on a project, or just say hi, I’m excited to connect.
+Dive into my repositories and explore the world of tech with me.
+The journey has just begun, and I can’t wait to see where it takes us!

 ---

 🌟 **Zoë Bell** 🌟

-Full Stack Web & Software Engineering Student @ HyperionDev
+Full Stack Web & Software Engineer | HyperionDev Graduate

-B.Com in Information Management
+B.Com in Information Management | University of Johannesburg

 ---

-Let’s make the tech world a little brighter. 🌟
+Let's create tech that inspires and makes a difference. 🌟

 ![Coding Cat](https://media.giphy.com/media/JIX9t2j0ZTN9S/giphy.gif)

----